 In short, even if you’re a woman, there’s still a chance that male hormones such as DHT could affect your hair’s thickness and overall health.

 Luckily, you aren’t defenseless in this fight.
-From topical solutions like minoxidil to substances that reduce DHT levels in your body, there are options available to treat and potentially reverse your hair loss.
+From topical solutions like minoxidil to substances to fight what cause high DHT levels in females, there are options available to treat and potentially reverse your hair loss.

 One of these options is saw palmetto.
 A palm berry extract, saw palmetto is a natural substance that’s scientifically linked to reduced levels of DHT in the body.